Eb1n-Babu/taskmanagement_application/README.md

 **Task Management Application with Task Completion Report**

-**Project Status
+**Project Status**
 Note: This project is still under active development as of September 18, 2025.
 Some features and functions may not work properly or could be incomplete.
+If you try to access some views without login, no template will load as it is still developing.
+Make sure to login before accessing some views.
-Please report any issues via GitHub, and feel free to contribute to improve it.**
+Please report any issues via GitHub, and feel free to contribute to improve it.

 `Overview`
 This project enhances a Task Management Application by incorporating features for users to submit completion reports